IBM/cloud-native-starter/workshop/02-Container.md

 ****** **UNDER CONSTRUCTION** ******

-In this Lab we build a container with services one is called **'articles'** and the other is called. **'web-api'**.
+In this Lab we build a container containing the microservice one is called **'articles'** and the other is called. **'web-api'**.

 ### Services

-**Articles service**
+**Articles microservice**

-The objective of this service is to add and get artical information from a database.
-At moment the implementation is just showing is creating sample data values.
+The objective of this microservice is to add and get artical information from a database.
+At moment the implementation is just creating sample data values.

 The service is organized in following packages:

 * apis
 * business
 * data

-**Web-api service**
+**Web-api microservice**

-The objective of this service is to combine information from different services and provide that information to be consumned using a REST api in the vue webapp.
-In this case the information of articals and authors are combined to be consunmed by the webapp.
+The objective of this microservice is to combine information from different services and provide that information to be consumned using a REST api in the vue webapp.
+In this case the information of **articals** and **authors** are combined to be consunmed by the webapp.

+This microservice also organized in following packages:

+* apis
+* business
+* data

 ### Technology